|

 Wareham.

-West Bay, St. John.
+West Bay, St. John

-© Graeme Harvey.
-Another view, interior view, the
+SY 4636 9044. © Graeme Harvey.
+Another view,

-font, and the
+font, and

 organ, all © Dennis Harper (2011).